BitcoinDevShop/bakeshop/WRITEUP.md

 In the current setup, there's no association between a baked macaroon and a specific payee.
 If Bob handed the `lndconnect` info to Carol (or was hacked), Alice would have no way of knowing she's paying the wrong recipient.

 One potential solution is to embed a destination pubkey in the macaroon's caveats.
 Alice's GRPC interceptor could validate that the payment is going to that pubkey.
-This would allow 3rd party Bakeshop payment pullers to exist.
+This would allow third party Bakeshop payment pullers to exist.
 Any person with the macaroon can pull the payment as long as they obey the conditions set in the macaroon caveats.
 If a payment address was also listed in the caveats, a hacker could not send the funds to their node.
 The worst they could do is fulfill the payment to the destined receiver, which just helps carry out the intended effect.

 This could lead to a website where payment pullers enter the `lndconnect` info they have received from a subscriber.
 The third-party bakeshop server is the one pulling the payments.
 That way no server for payment pullers is needed.

 ### 4. Privacy

-One privacy trade-off is the fact that the payment puller knows what node the payment is coming from.
-This does not occur on the Lightning Network today because of onion routing.
-Payment pullers would know the connection info of the payer and that is not seen by the network either.
+One privacy trade-off to the Bake Shop is the fact that the payment puller knows what node the payment is coming from.
+With a typical Lightning Network payment, onion routing hides the sender node.
+In our case, payment pullers know the connection info of the payer.

 If a third-party Bake Shop were pulling the payments on behalf of the recipient, then they know the connection info and the intended destination as well.
 If the sender was subscribed to multiple people, this type of aggregative insight is not good.